lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

 Irrespective of the adopted trust policy, P actually uses CRED only if it is determined to be fine to use in the context of the ongoing EDHOC session, also depending on the specific identity of the other peer (see {{Sections 3.5 and D.2 of RFC9528}}).
 If this is not the case, P aborts the EDHOC session with the other peer.

-If P stores CRED, then P will consider CRED as valid and trusted until CRED possibly becomes invalid, e.g., because it expires or because P gains knowledge that it has been revoked.
+If P stores CRED, then P will consider CRED as valid and trusted until:

+* CRED possibly becomes invalid, e.g., because it expires or because P gains knowledge that it has been revoked; or

+* CRED becomes non-trusted, e.g., because P originally assessed CRED to be provisionally trusted, and later on failed to obtain an expected final confirmation of trust.

+P must delete CRED from its local storage if CRED becomes invalid or non-trusted.

 When storing CRED, the peer P should generate the authentication credential identifier(s) corresponding to CRED and store them as associated with CRED.
 For example, if CRED is a public key certificate, an identifier of CRED can be the hash of the certificate.
 In general, P should generate and associate with CRED one corresponding identifier for each type of authentication credential identifier that P supports and that is compatible with CRED.